There are quite a few different asexual symbols within the asexual community. We’ll go over every asexual symbol and explain them.

 White: non-asexual partners and allies

 Want more asexual information?

-You’ve read all of that and you’re still craving more information?
-Awesome!
+You’ve read about every asexual symbol and you’re craving more information?
+That’s awesome!
 Here’s some cake! 🍰

 Asexual symbol suggestions?

 Are there any asexual symbols missing in this blog?
 Let us know and we’ll do our best to make our blog as complete as possible.
 Also feel free to ask us any questions if you have them.